zktx-io/walrus/docs/book/walrus-sites/restrictions.md

 Different portals can set this limit as they desire.
 The limit for the portal hosted at
 <https://walrus.site> has a maximum redirect depth of 3.

+## There is a special `__wal__` path

+Anything under the `/__wal__/*` path is reserved by the portal for health checks and other portal-specific operations.
+If you use this path inside your site, the resources served under that path will not be loaded correctly.

 ## Service-worker portal limitations

 The following limitations only apply to portals based on service workers.